seanox/spring-webdav/manual/getting-started.md

 Why the exception behavior?

-If an mapping in the sitemap is incorrect, all other entries in a folder will not work either.
+If an mapping in the mapping is incorrect, all other entries in a folder will not work either.

 Automatic conversion from data type: Usually the return value of expressions is